-My nut preference is very limited since I’m allergic to tree nuts, but I can have peanuts.
+My nut preference is very limited since I’m allergic to tree nuts, but I can have peanuts and almonds.
 So, I always keep those on hand.
-Sometimes just for munching, or sometimes to make my own peanut butter.

-Peanut Butter Flour (I use this allll the time – baking, adding to yogurt, oatmeal and even ice cream)
+- Peanut Butter Flour (I use this all the time – baking, adding to yogurt, oatmeal and even in my peanut butter coffee smoothie)

 I’ve been on an avocado oil kick lately.
 It’s a neutral taste, but allows for high heat cooking, unlike olive oil.
 Coconut oil is also a good alternative for that.
 I love olive oil in my homemade dressings.